-In honor of the late King, let me introduce you to the city he was born in, where he lived and worked until the last of his days.
-In order to preserve those places, the National Historical Park was dedicated to the late King.
-In 1980, Martin Luther King, Jr. National Historical Park was established in Atlanta, Georgia.
+To honor the late King, let me introduce you to the city he was born in, where he lived and worked until the last of his days.
+The National Historical Park was dedicated to the late King to preserve those places.
+In 1980, the Martin Luther King, Jr. National Historical Park was established in Atlanta, Georgia.
 It is free to take a walk around the park and see the house that he and his family lived in.

 While I was visiting a friend in Atlanta, I thought, “How could I not visit and learn more about one of the most important figures in racial justice?”
 We made a stop at the King Center to check out details about his life and contributions to making the world a better and loving place.
 I was keen on visiting this museum because I admire his work and dedication.